twbs/bootstrap/docs/components/scrollspy.md

 ## Example with sub-nav

 The ScrollSpy plugin also works with nested `.nav`s.
 If a sub-`.nav` is `.active`, it's parents will also be `.active`.
-Scroll the area below the navbar and watch the active class change.
+Scroll the area next to the navbar and watch the active class change.

 <div class="bd-example">
   <div class="row">